firstdraft/guides/ltab-domain-modeling-exercise.md

 #### Before the performances

  - A staff member has the team captains draw from a hat and assigns a **draw order** to each team — A, B, C, or D.
+ - A staff member records which poets will be performing from each school in this bout (a school might have different poets performing in different bouts).

 #### Structure of the bout